 Company News Preview

-All eyes on Tuesday will be on the latest Chinese consumer and factory gate price data referencing the month of September.
+Brexit headlines aside, the spotlight will be on the latest wholesale price data in the States, referencing the month of November.